Scattering amplitudes versus potentials in nuclear effective field theory: search for a potential compromise: Building EFT potentials that preserve power counting

+The perturbative reexpansion of the potentials of Refs.~\cite{Epelbaum:2003gr,Epelbaum:2003xx,Gezerlis:2014zia} fails in the ${}^1S_0$ and ${}^3P_0$ partial waves.
+This is interesting in the sense that it provides an independent confirmation of the existence of the power counting modifications that have been discussed for two decades in the literature~\cite{Nogga:2005hy,Birse:2005um,Valderrama:2009ei,Valderrama:2011mv,Long:2011qx,Long:2011xw,Long:2012ve}.
+The difference though is the methodology used here: instead of relying on renormalizability (in particular in guaranteeing the cutoff independence of the amplitudes), the present results make use of the expectation that perturbative modifications of the potential are expected to generate perturbative modifications of the amplitude.

-Now we consider the power counting that stems from RG invariance~\cite{Birse:2005um,Valderrama:2009ei,Valderrama:2011mv,Long:2011qx,Long:2011xw,Long:2012ve} instead of NDA.
-It can be said that the application of this power counting to nucleon-nucleon scattering is still in the proof of concept phase~\cite{Valderrama:2009ei,Valderrama:2011mv,Long:2011qx,Long:2011xw,Long:2012ve}, a situation analogous to that of Weinberg's counting twenty years ago.
+The application of the power counting stemming from RG invariance~\cite{Birse:2005um,Valderrama:2009ei,Valderrama:2011mv,Long:2011qx,Long:2011xw,Long:2012ve} to nucleon-nucleon scattering is still in the proof of concept phase~\cite{Valderrama:2009ei,Valderrama:2011mv,Long:2011qx,Long:2011xw,Long:2012ve}, a situation analogous to that of Weinberg's counting thirty years ago.
 Though originally intended for expanding amplitudes, this power counting can be used to construct a potential in the same way as in the case of the Weinberg counting.
 Then the non-perturbative amplitudes obtained from this potential can also be reexpanded following the previous ideas, to check whether the power counting in the potential and the amplitudes coincide.
-There is however a certain degree of ambiguity in the power counting of pionful EFT, where different works display minor differences regarding the ordering of operators~\cite{Birse:2005um,Valderrama:2009ei,Valderrama:2011mv,Long:2011qx,Long:2011xw,Long:2012ve}.
-Here I settle for the specific version of Ref.~\cite{Valderrama:2016koj}, which can be regarded as a maturation of the previous ideas of Refs.~\cite{Valderrama:2009ei,Valderrama:2011mv}.
-For concreteness the power counting conventions we employ for the $^1S_0$ and $^3P_0$ partial waves are written down in Table \ref{tab:W-vs-pionful}, where a comparison with the standard Weinberg counting is also provided.
-It is important to notice that in the pionful EFT of Table \ref{tab:W-vs-pionful} the expansion begins at order $\nu = -1$, and that new couplings or new corrections to already existing couplings enter at each new order.
-For this reason the orders are labeled in a different way than in the Weinberg counting: $\nu=0$ is now ${\rm NLO}$, $\nu=1$ is ${\rm N^2LO}$, $\nu=2$ is ${\rm N^3LO}$ and $\nu=3$ is ${\rm N^4LO}$.